Surviving Holidays in a Custody Battle as a Child: Tips

 Frequently Asked Questions:

-1. How can I help my child cope with the stress of the holidays during a custody battle?
+1. How can I help my child cope with the stress of the holiday custody schedules?

 To help your child cope, focus on providing stability and emotional support.